codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/lambda-expressions.md

   docs:
     parent: "What Converts to What"
     weight: "1"
-lastmod: "2022-05-09"
+lastmod: "2022-06-09"
 weight: "1"
 ---

-This example demonstrates how C# lambda expressions are translated to C++.
+This example demonstrates how C# lambda expressions are ported to C++.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.